direnv/direnv/man/direnv.1.md

 ### ZSH

-Add the following line at the end of you "~/.zshrc" file:
+Add the following line at the end of your "~/.zshrc" file:

 `eval "$(direnv hook zsh)"`